-Net interest expense decreased \$0.7 million during the 2020 Quarter primarily due to a lower average outstanding balance and interest rate on our revolving credit facility during the period.
-The decline in our interest rate during the 2020 Quarter is due to the decrease in LIBOR rates during the period, which is one of the main drivers of interest expense on our credit facility.
-These decreases were partially offset by higher interest expense during the period on our senior unsecured notes.
-On January 16, 2020, we issued our \$750 million 2028 Notes that accrue interest at 7.75% and we purchased and extinguished \$527.9 million of our \$750 million 2022 Notes that accrued interest at 6.75% on January 15, 2020 through our tender offer and we redeemed the remaining \$222.1 million of our 2022 Notes on February 16, 2020.
+Net interest expense for the six months ended June 30, 2020 decreased by \$4.6 million primarily due to a lower interest rate on our revolving credit facility during the period.
+The decline in our interest rate during 2020 is due to the decrease in LIBOR rates during the period, which is one of the main drivers of interest expense on our credit facility.
+Additionally, we repurchased \$86.2 million of our senior unsecured notes on the open market during the 2020 Quarter for a gain of \$18.5 million, which reduced our overall outstanding indebtedness and interest expense during 2020.

+These decreases were partially offset by higher interest expense on our senior unsecured notes and lower capitalized interest during the 2020 Quarter.
+On January 16, 2020, we issued our \$750 million 2028 Notes that accrue interest at 7.75%, and we purchased and extinguished \$527.9 million of our \$750 million 2022 Notes that accrued interest at 6.75% on January 15, 2020 through a tender offer and we redeemed the remaining \$222.1 million of our 2022 Notes on February 16, 2020.